larsbuntemeyer/parallelIO/README.md

 :construction: This code is under construction and I am aware that it needs much more documentation!

+This code is used testing different MPI strategies and parallel IP for the regional climate model [REMO](https://www.remo-rcm.de/).

 ## test framework

 This code is a test framework for different MPI communication strategies for a typical 2d regular,